Supernova electron-neutrino interactions with xenon in the nEXO detector: Reconstructing the supernova neutrino spectrum

-These results are extended to a 300-tonne liquid xenon detector based of the same isotopic abundance using the same transfer matrix.
-While this is an approximation, as the ratio of xenon-skin to TPC-volume will likely be different for a 300-tonne detector, Fig.~\ref{Fig:300t} illustrates how a detector of this size would compare to the 40-kilotonne liquid argon detector considered in Ref.~\cite{Abi2021}.
-While there are a number of challenges that need to be addressed to develop a xenon-detector of this size~\cite{Avasthi2021}, with its increased mass compared to that of nEXO, a 300-tonne detector can reconstruct the incident neutrino spectrum to much further distances, and reconstruct nearby supernova electron-neutrino parameters with improved accuracy.
+These results are extended to a 300-metric-ton liquid xenon detector based on the same isotopic abundance using the same transfer matrix.
+While this is an approximation, as the ratio of xenon skin to TPC volume will likely be different for a 300-metric-ton detector, Fig.~\ref{Fig:300t} illustrates how a detector of this size would compare to the 40-metric-kt liquid argon detector considered in Ref.~\cite{Abi2021}.
+While there are a number of challenges that need to be addressed to develop a xenon detector of this size~\cite{Avasthi2021}, with its increased mass compared to that of nEXO, a 300-metric-ton detector can reconstruct the incident neutrino spectrum to much further distances, and reconstruct nearby supernova electron-neutrino parameters with improved accuracy.